gitkcb/prework-study-guide/README.md

 ## Usage

-You can review review the subjects of HTML, CSS, JavaScript, and Git
+You can review the subjects of HTML, CSS, JavaScript, and Git from notes I created from information for in prework

 ## Credits